 Besides diet, lifestyle factors also significantly influence the risk of developing colorectal cancer.
 Consider the following changes:

 Making these diet and lifestyle changes can not only complement your FOBT screenings but also contribute to a healthier, potentially cancer-free life.
 Although these measures can reduce risk, they do not substitute for professional medical screenings.
-Therefore, its crucial to follow through with regular screenings such as the FOBT to catch any signs early.
+Therefore, it's crucial to follow through with regular screenings such as the FOBT to catch any signs early.
 Remember, prevention, combined with proactive screening measures, offers the best chance at beating colorectal cancer.

 Undergoing a Fecal Occult Blood Test (FOBT) can be a crucial step in detecting colorectal cancer at an early stage.
 If you're considering this test, understanding how to access it and the role of insurance coverage is vital for a smooth experience.
 This section of our blog delves into how patients can access FOBT, and provides tips for navigating potential financial concerns associated with cancer screening.